couchdeveloper/RXPromise/README.md

     });
 ```

-A _Continuation_ for a promise will be established via the `then` property and defining two handlers: the _completion handler_ and the _error handler_.
+A _Continuation_ for a promise will be established via the `then` family of properties, e.g. `then`, `thenOn` or `thenOnMain` (see also [Defining a Continuation with Completion and Error Handler](#defining-a-continuation-with-Completion-and-Error-Handler)).

-**A Continuation:**
+The continuation defines two handlers: the _completion handler_ and the _error handler_.
+Both are optional, but usually at least one of the handler is defined.

+**A Continuation will be established through one of the `then` famliy of properties and defining a success and an error handler:**

  >   `then(<completion-handler>, <error-handler>)`

+**Note:**  A continuation can also be establlished with the `thenOn`  and `thenOnMain` property.

-The _completion handler_ has a parameter _result_ of type `id`.
-This value is the _eventual result_  of the promise, which has been evaluated by the asynchronous task associated to this promise.
+The _completion handler_, which will be called when the asynchronous task succeeds, has a parameter _result_ of type `id`.
+This value is the _eventual result_ evaluated by the asynchronous task associated to this promise.

-The _error handler_  has a parameter _error_ of type `NSError*`.
-An error handler "catches" the error reason from this promise or any other error "thrown" from a "previous" continuation which has not been "caught" by a "previous" error handler.
+The _error handler_ has a parameter _error_ of type `NSError`.
+This error may come from the asynchronous task when it fails or from any handler of a previous continuation that returns an `NSError` object.
+We can say, the error handler "catches" the error from its promise or any other error "thrown" from a "previous" continuation.

-A Continuation can also be registered with the `thenOn`  and `thenOnMain` property.

 > A more thorough explanation of the "Continuation" and its handles is given in chapter [Understanding Promises](#understanding-promises).

+**Thread-Safety**

 `RXPromise`'s principal methods are all *asynchronous and thread-safe*.
 That means, a particular implementation utilizing `RXPromise` will resemble a purely *asynchronous* and also *thread-safe* system, where no thread is ever blocked.
 (There are a few exceptions where certain miscellaneous methods *do* block).

 In addition to the requirements stated in the Promise/A++ specification the `RXPromise` library contains a number of useful extensions.
 For example, it's possible to specify the *execution context* of the completion and error handler which helps to synchronize access to shared resources.
 This execution context can be a `dispatch_queue`, a `NSThread`, a `NSOperationQueue` or a `NSManagedObjectContext`.

+**Cancellation**

 Additionally, `RXPromise` supports *cancellation*, which is invaluable in virtual every real application.

 The library also provides a couple of useful helper methods which makes it especially easy to manage a list or a group of asynchronous operations.

+For more details about _Cancellation_ please refere to chapter [Cancellation](#cancellation).

 [Contents ^](#contents)